mazenalimad/CollegeProjecties/README.md

     <li> Double left click on test.exe  </li>
   </ul>

- :bell: Note: if you don't have C++ plateform in your computer follow this <a href="https://www.youtube.com/watch?v=R-Hu5rdn-vc&list=PLDoPjvoNmBAwy-rS6WKudwVeb_x63EzgS&index=3"> video </a> or open the main.cpp file on your compiler.
+ :bell: Note: if you don't have C++ plateform in your computer and you want to make change on code via VS code follow this <a href="https://www.youtube.com/watch?v=R-Hu5rdn-vc&list=PLDoPjvoNmBAwy-rS6WKudwVeb_x63EzgS&index=3"> video </a> or open the main.cpp file on your compiler.

 <br>